Pennsylvania Route 352: History

 In 1911, when the Sproul Road Bill was passed, Legislative Route 132 was designated on current PA 352 between Chester and Baltimore Pike west of Media, while Legislative Route 179 was designated on the part between Media and Paoli Pike in East Goshen Township.
 PA 352 was first designated by 1928 to run from US 13 (now US 13 Bus.) in Chester north to US 30 in Frazer.
 By 1950, a portion of PA 352 north of Parkside was widened into a multilane highway and a straighter alignment for PA 352 was proposed from north of Parkside to south of US 1.
 The realigned PA 352 was completed during the 1950s, with the former alignment now Old Middletown Road.
 By 1980, PA 352 was realigned to form a short concurrency with PA 3 instead of intersecting it at a sharp angle.

 Major intersections

+PA 352 Alternate Truck

+Pennsylvania Route 352 Alternate Truck (PA 352 Alt.
+Truck) is a truck route that bypasses a low clearance underpass under SEPTA's Paoli/Thorndale Line in Frazer, where trucks with a clearance of 10'0" or higher are prohibited.
+The route follows Greenhill Road, Boot Road, US 202, and US 30.
+It was signed in 2023.